AMoussa107/SpotifyMusicPlaylistGenerator/README.md

 | decreaseKey | Updates the priority value (key) of a certain node and performs necessary cuts and merges to maintain the min-heap properties within the tree |
 |delete| Decreases the key of the specified node to Negative infinity and then extracts Minimum value to remove it from the Heap and maintain structure|

+## Fibonacci Heap: Analysis
+The Fibonacci Heap structure does a great job of minimizing the complexity of the number operations needed to implement and use a priority queue.
+This is achieved through laziness that leads to amortized constant-time complexity.
+This structure only does work when it's necessary, and does it in a way that would make future operations easier.
+The insert method is a great example of what we call a "lazy" operation, wher instead of trying to add a new node to one of the existing heap-trees and placing it correctly, it just adds this new node to the root list creating a new heap-tree of order 0.
+The time complexity of our Fibonacci Heap operations is listed in the table below:

 ## Data